wangwang375/iosAppStabilityTest/README.md

  1. Double click on "ExampleApp. xcodeproj" to open the project using Xcode

- 2. Select an available developer accoun
+ 2. Select an available developer account

 	![image-20230323111029126](https://cdn.jsdelivr.net/gh/wangwang375/pic_bed/PicGoimage-20230323111029126.png)

  3. Select available ios devices

 	![image-20230323110636781](https://cdn.jsdelivr.net/gh/wangwang375/pic_bed/PicGoimage-20230323110636781.png)

  4. Install and run the app

 	![image-20230323111214141](https://cdn.jsdelivr.net/gh/wangwang375/pic_bed/PicGoimage-20230323111214141.png)

 At this point, ExampleApp has been installed on your device.
 You can test the performance of the stability test program according to the detailed tutorials in the "Instructions".